DhansAL/TypeGraphql-Prisma-Typescript/README.md

 This template was made as a minimal starter template for your graphql server. you may choose to tune it according to your needs.

+### NOTE
+Please generate types and migrations in the sample prisma schema to test locally. also make a database in your local database before initiating migrations.

 ### Scripts

 1. install the deps.